bhuvan2205/react-hooks/README.md

 To install the packages run "npm i"

-To run the application in local run "npm run dev"
+To run the application in local run "npm run develop"

-To build the css run "npm run build_css"